highras/rtm-server-sdk-go/doc_en/RTC.md

 If the **callback** parameter ** does not exist**, it is a **synchronization** request.
 If the **callback** parameter **exists**, it is an **asynchronous** request.

+### func (client *RTMServerClient) AdminCommand(roomId int64, uids []int64, command int32, rest ...interface{}) error

+	func (client *RTMServerClient) AdminCommand(roomId int64, uids []int64, command int32, rest ...interface{}) error

+Room manager operation

+The acceptable parameters are:

++ `uids []int64`

+	List of user ids operated

++ `command int32`

+	Operation type: 0 grant administrator rights, 1 deprive administrator rights, 2 prohibit sending audio data, 3 allow sending audio data, 4 prohibit sending video data, 5 allow sending video data, 6 turn off others’ microphones, 7 turn off others’ cameras

++ `timeout time.Duration`

+	Request timed out.
+	When the timeout parameter is missing or the timeout parameter is 0, the configuration of the RTM Server Client instance will be adopted.
+	If the RTM Server Client instance is not configured, the corresponding configuration of fpnn.Config will be adopted.

++ `callback func (errorCode int, errInfo string)`

+	Asynchronous callback function.

+If the **callback** parameter ** does not exist**, it is a **synchronization** request.
+If the **callback** parameter **exists**, it is an **asynchronous** request.

 ### -----------------------[Real-time Communication room information query interface]-----------------------------

 ### func (client *RTMServerClient) GetRTCRoomList(rest ...interface{}) ([]int64, error))